jayann22/wpms-stack/docs/Single_Droplet_Setup_guide.md

 This is step by step installation guide for wp multisite on single droplet Digital Ocean.
 ----------

-Login to your Digital Ocean account and create 2 droplets, named e.g. wp-web and wp-db.
-In settings of each droplet mention following options.
+Login to your Digital Ocean account and create 1 droplet, named e.g. wpms.
+In settings mention following options.

 *1)	Select Region: e.g. New York 2*